neuroethology/MARS/docs/Docker_instructions.md

 ```

 ## Start the MARS container
-This also only needs to be done once per session, and uses the MARS-docker image to start a container (an instantiation of an image) within which you can run MARS.
+This will be done once per session, and uses the MARS-docker image to start a container (an instantiation of an image) within which you can run MARS.
 Enter the  command:
   ```
   sudo docker run --gpus all -e DISPLAY=$DISPLAY -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix-v /media:/media -p 8888:8888 -dit --name MARS mars-docker bash
   ```